-dependent RNA polymerases of eubacteria. archaea, and eukarvotic cells.
-The DNA-dependent RNA polymerases of bacteria and eukaryotes are highly conserved enzymes and are composed in most organisms of 5 to 15 subunits.
+and are composed in most organisms of 5 to 15 subunits.
 Four of these correspond to $\alpha$ , $\beta$ , $\beta'$ and $\omega$ subunits of bacteria and form the conserved core and orthologs are present in all the cellular enzymes (Fig. 6.2).
-The $\beta$ and $\beta$ ' subunits interact with each other and the active site is formed by their interface ((26) and references therein).
-The β' subunit contains a catalytic site and has three invariant aspartate residues that interact with a Mg2+ ion and the $\alpha$ -phosphate of the NTP during polymerization (27).
-Subunits related to the β and $\beta'$ polypeptides are also encoded by the genomes of a number of families of large DNA viruses that are pathogenic for eukaryotes (28).
-The α subunit is involved in the initiation of RNA polymerase assembly and sequence specific protein-DNA interactions that result in promoter recognition, and is also a target for transcriptional activation (29).
-Two identical α subunits are present in bacterial RNA polymerase and four homologs of the $\alpha$ subunit are found in the polymerases of archaea and eukarya.
-Vaccinia is reported to have only a single copy of an $\alpha$ subunit homolog (Rpo7) (30) (Fig. 6.2).
+The $\beta$ and $\beta$ ' subunits interact with each other and the active site is formed by their interface ([26] and references therein).
+The $\beta$ ' subunit contains a catalytic site and has three invariant aspartate residues that interact with a Mg2+ ion and the $\alpha$ phosphate of the NTP during polymerization [27].
+Subunits related to the $\beta$ and $\beta'$ polypeptides are also encoded by the genomes of a number of families of large DNA viruses that are pathogenic for eukaryotes [28].
+The $\alpha$ subunit is involved in the initiation of RNA polymerase assembly and sequence specific protein-DNA interactions that result in promoter recognition, and is also a target for transcriptional activation [29].
+Two identical α present in bacterial subunits are polymerase and four homologs of the $\alpha$ subunit are found in the polymerases of archaea and eukarya (Fig. 6.2).
+Surprisingly a homolog of the α subunit has not been described for the vaccinia RNA polymerase [30].
+As described above p47 shows sequence similarity in one region to bacterial α subunits.

 In addition to the subunits that comprise the RNA polymerase, transcription of genes often requires other additional factors.
-Bacterial RNA polymerases recognize specific promoter elements by interacting with sigma factors that specify transcription of specific categories of genes.
-However, transcription from the eukaryotic RNA polymerases involves a variety of transcription factors, some of which are composed of multiple subunits.
+Bacterial RNA polymerases recognize specific promoter elements by interacting with sigma factors that specify transcription of specific categories of However, transcription from the eukaryotic RNA polymerases involves a variety of transcription factors, some of which are composed of multiple subunits.
 Perhaps as a consequence of the size and complexity of eukaryotic polymerases, the promoters to which the polymerases bind and the location of the transcription start sites are separated by 30 bases or more.
 Although not as complex, the promoter and start site region of bacterial polymerases encompasses up to 35 bp.
-Finally, the RNA polymerases of phage such as T7 are composed of a single subunit unrelated to those described above, and have a compact polymerase binding RNA start site of about 20-bp (31).
+Finally, the RNA polymerases of phage such as T7 are composed of a single subunit unrelated to those described above, and have a polymerase binding RNA start site of about 20-bp [31].
 In contrast, as described above, both the baculovirus RNA polymerase promoter and mRNA start site are very compact and located at TAAG sequences.